TV screen technology explained

 Should I buy an OLED TV?

 Unlike 4K and HDR, which should now be seen as a requirement for your next major TV purchase, OLED is more of a luxury option.
 You’ll pay a premium for this screen technology, and you’re certainly not guaranteed a Best Buy.
 But there's healthy competition in this market, with Panasonic, Sony and Philips launching similarly priced OLED sets as LG in 2018.

-This OLED arms race will certainly see quality rise and prices drop throughout 2018, but if you're willing to shop carefully, there are affordable and good quality screens around today.
+This OLED arms race will certainly see quality rise and prices drop throughout 2018, but if you're willing to shop carefully, there are affordable and good quality screens around.